fy0403/X12-Working/README.md

 # X12-Working
 X12 practice
 It's Fengyuan.
 Where is my teammmmmmmmmmm?
-Hi, this is Yingxuan Wang!
+Hi, this is Yingxuan Wang!!